se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 ## What is Test-driven Development?

-Typically when you write unit tests, you test out the functionality of code you've already written.
+Typically, when you write unit tests, you test out the functionality of code you've already written.
 Test-driven development (a.k.a TDD) is a software development process that emphasizes the opposite - writing tests before production code.
 It is a design technique aimed at understanding requirements before writing functional code.

 ### Development Cycle